 If you live in a Designated Country, in certain circumstances, you can object to our processing of your information based on our legitimate interests, including as described in the How We Use Information section.
 You have a general right to object to the use of your information for direct marketing purposes.
 Please contact us at firstname.lastname@example.org to control our marketing communications to you about PeerWell products and services.

 Restricting or Limiting Data Use.
 If you reside in a Designated Country, you can seek to restrict our processing of your data in certain circumstances.
+Please submit a request to email@example.com.
 Please note that you can always ask to delete your account at any time.

 If you need further assistance regarding your rights, please contact our Data Protection Officer at firstname.lastname@example.org, and we will consider your request in accordance with applicable laws.
 If you reside in a Designated Country, you also have a right to lodge a complaint with your local data protection authority or with the Irish Data Protection Commissioner, our lead supervisory authority, whose contact information is available here.